hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>drj-mmc.ans.
 Colors have been changed from original to highlight the use of 0x7F.</figcaption>
 </figure>

+## Theories on the origins of CP437's house

 But what about IBM?
-Did they actually intend it to represent a house... or something else?

-## Why a house?

-So, to get back to the question at hand, why did IBM decide to include a symbol representing a house in their character set?
-And why specifically at 0x7F?
+Why did IBM decide to include a symbol representing a house in their character set?
+It's a strange glyph; smileys and playing card suits have existed in prior character sets, but a house—as far as I can tell—it didn't exist as a glyph before IBM's Code Page 437.
+It seems to come from nowhere.
+To my knowledge, there are no (surviving) documents on the design process of Code Page 437.
+The little bit we know comes from a few interviews, like the one with David J. Bradley, and from meticulous research done by people like [VileR](https://int10h.org/blog/2024/10/missing-ibm-pc-localization-disks-roms/).
+So, the only thing I can do is speculate.
+Here are my thoughts:

 ::: wrap note
 #### Acknowledgements